Get more information about Wake Technical Community College by clicking links below:

 Graduation & Transfer Rates

-Community colleges often offer both career training programs and options for students to transfer-out to four year institutions, which is why the table below is so important, it compares Wake Tech against community colleges in North Carolina.
+Community colleges often offer both career training programs and options for students to transfer-out to four year institutions, which is why the table below is so important, it compares Wake Technical Community College against community colleges in North Carolina.